 - Specify the 12-month release date following publication in Health Affairs.

 If you have any questions with respect to publication of your NIH-funded article in Health Affairs, please contact firstname.lastname@example.org.

 All readers have free access to selected Health Affairs journal articles at time of posting (Web Firsts for one week, Editor’s Page, selected sections); all journal articles three years old or older; and all Health Affairs Blog content.
 The full article archive is online.
 Subscribers have access to all journal content.

 With each issue Health Affairs sends out advance notice of upcoming articles to members of the press.
 All papers are embargoed for release until a specified date.
 No story may be released to the public until 12:01 a.m. on the embargo date (this means that news stories may be printed, aired, or released electronically in that day's morning editions).
 Occasionally, if Health Affairs is holding a press briefing, an embargo time will also appear on the press release.
 This embargo policy is in accordance with standard U.S. practices.

 Authors are requested not to share their findings with any members of the media when an article is being considered for publication, up until the time that the article is either rejected or published (not simply accepted for publication).
 If an author's organization is planning a press release or other media strategy, these activities should be coordinated with the Health Affairs staff.
-Address inquiries about this policy to Chris Fleming, communications manager, at email@example.com.
+Address inquiries about this policy to Sue Ducat, director of communications, at email@example.com.